agroce/tstl/README.md

 property: <int> != 510

-# property: indicates a boolean expression that, if it is False,
-# we consider the test to have failed.
-In other words, it expresses
-# an invariant of what you are testing.
+# property: expresses an invariant of what we are testing.
+If the
+# boolean expression evaluates to False, the test has failed.
 ```

 As in normal Python, `#` indicates a comment.
 Comment lines are below